(c) 2000,2021 Peter McCollum

 The overall tuning range for the ST-2A is 56 to 84 mc, but each individual unit was pre-tuned at the factory to operate on one of three frequencies: 59 mc, 68 mc, or 77 mc.
 Each unit has a colored marking on the corner of the case to indicate which of the factory tunings has been applied; the colors are green, blue, and white respectively.
 According to the manual, each unit can be re-tuned by the user over an 8 mc range, which implies that there are some component differences between the green, blue, and white units.

 The power supply provides 2.5 VDC for the tube filaments (1.25 V each, in series); 65 VDC for the tube plates; and 5 VDC for the transistors.
 Rectifiers are germanium 1N91 and 1N93 types.

 The apparent predecessor of the ST-2A, the ST-2, was available before April 1956.
 The ST-2A was introduced in 1957, undergoing “operational evaluation” in July of that year.
 There were reliability problems with the 1AD4 tubes - they would often lose filament emission after 50-100 hours of operation.
-The ST-2A was replaced by the 'Surveillance Radio Transmitter' SRT-3, which was all solid-state, and about 1/3 the size.
+The ST-2A was replaced by the 'Surveillance Radio Transmitter' SRT-3 (see discussion below), which was all solid-state, and about 1/3 the size.
 At that time the nomenclature changed from ST-x to SRT-x.
 The SRT-1 and SRT-2 were prototype models that were never generally used.
-The SRT-3 was a well-used item for a number of years, and was eventually followed by a long series of SRT-x units, up to about SRT-44.
+The SRT-3 was a well-used item for a number of years, and was eventually followed by a long series of SRT-x units.